skynettoday/skynet-today/content/news/_posts/2018-03-30-google-deepvariant.md

 ---
 layout: post
 title: "Can a \"Google AI\" Build Your Genome Sequence?"
-excerpt: "A new AI-powered tool from Google promises more accurate genome sequences, but its impact on genomics research remains to be seen"
+excerpt: "A new AI-powered tool from Google promises more-accurate genome sequences, but its impact on genomics research remains to be seen"
 categories: news
 author: alex_constantino
 editor: andrey_kurenkov